Skip to main content

 • Based on findings from animal studies and its mechanism of action, OJEMDA may cause fetal harm when administered to a pregnant woman

-• Advise pregnant women and females of reproductive potential of the potential risk to a fetus
+• Advise pregnant women and females of reproductive potential of the potential risk to a fetus and to use effective nonhormonal contraception during treatment and for 28 days after the last dose

 NF1 associated tumors

-OJEMDA was generally well tolerated in FIREFLY‑12
+OJEMDA was generally well tolerated with management strategies1,2

 The majority of adverse reactions were grade 1 or 21

-• Serious adverse reactions occurred in 45% of patients who received OJEMDA.
-Serious adverse reactions in >2% of patients included viral infection (9%), pneumonia (4%), and sepsis (4%).
-A fatal adverse reaction of tumor hemorrhage occurred in 1 patient (1%)
+• Serious adverse reactions occurred in 55% of patients who received OJEMDA.
+Serious adverse reactions in >3% of patients included pyrexia (11%), viral infection (10%), hemorrhage (10%), hydrocephalus (7%), reduction in growth velocity (7%), seizure (7%), vomiting (7%), headache (4%), pneumonia (4%), appendicitis (4%), hyponatremia (4%), and sepsis (4%)

 Adverse reactions occurring in ≥20% of pediatric patients1